-The majority of the site falls within a FEPA Priority Subcatchment, and the development would potentially have some impact on this subcatchment and the delivery of ecosystem services from this area.
-The total footprint of the development would represent less than 0.2% of the subcatchment, with the result that with the implementation of suitable mitigation, this impact would be localized and not of high likely overall long-term significance.
+A significant proportion of the site falls within a FEPA Priority Subcatchment, and the development would potentially have some impact on this subcatchment and the delivery of ecosystem services from this area.
+The total footprint of the development within the FEPA Subcatchment would be approximately 70 ha which would represent less than 0.2% of the subcatchment, with the result that with the implementation of suitable mitigation, this impact would be localized and not of high likely overall long-term significance.